reddxae/unrestrict/README_en.md

 -A ufw6-before-input -s 2a0c:a9c7:158::/48 -j DROP
 COMMIT
 EOF
-echo "Reload services"
+echo "Reloading services"
 systemctl restart ssh && systemctl restart networking && ufw enable
 ```

 Next, proceed to run the script.
 Ports for the firewall are listed comma-separated without spaces after the `-u` option, for example: `-u 41567,13854,29875`, and for the SSH port, just specify the number after the `-p` option (e.g., `-p 7541`).

-Based on this,
+On this basis,
 2. **The command to run the script** will be as follows: `bash ./prepare.sh -u 41567,13854,29875,7839,9475,11789 -p 7541`.
 Replace all values with your own (although, of course, you can use the template ones if you prefer).

 </details>

 ## Connecting to the server via SSH Key
 ___
-This section is optional but recommended for convenience and security.
+This section is optional but recommended for convenience and better security.
 ___
 1. Run the command `ssh-keygen -t ed25519` in Terminal, set the filename and *(optionally)* a passphrase for the key.
 This will create two files: the public key **(file with a .pub extension)** and the private authorization key **(without extension, only the name you specified).** They will be saved in the user's home directory.
-2. Log in to the server using any convenient method, access the console, and run the command `mkdir ~/.ssh && touch ~/.ssh/authorized_keys && chmod 644 -R ~/.ssh`.
+2. Log in to the server using any available method and access the console, then run the command `mkdir ~/.ssh && touch ~/.ssh/authorized_keys && chmod 644 -R ~/.ssh`.
-3. Edit on the server using WinSCP or [nano.](https://help.ubuntu.com/community/Nano)
+3. Edit on the server using WinSCP or [nano:](https://help.ubuntu.com/community/Nano)
 In the file `/etc/ssh/sshd_config:`
 Uncomment and change the value of `PasswordAuthentication` to `no`
 Uncomment the line `PubkeyAuthentication` and change the value to `yes`